ygemici/osz/docs/howto1-testing.md

 <bochs:1> c
 ```

-Just continue as we don't want to debug BIOS.
+Just continue as we are not interested in the BIOS.

 OS/Z boot ends
 --------------